react-webpack-generators/generator-react-webpack/README.md

 - linter-eslint for Atom
 - Sublime-Linter-eslint for Sublime

-You could also use jsxhint, the corresponding rules file is located in `PROJECTROOT/.jshintrc`.
-However, the support for jsxhint is planned to be dropped in a later release and only available for backwards compatibility.

 ## Props

 Thanks to all who contributed to [generator-angular](https://github.com/yeoman/generator-angular) as the majority of code here has been shamelessy sourced from that repos.